-In addition, on May 1, 2017, our Board of Directors, upon the recommendation of the Organization, Compensation and Nominating Committee, adopted the Bassett Furniture Industries, Incorporated Management Savings Plan (the "Management Savings Plan").
+In addition, on May 1, 2017, our Board of Directors, upon the recommendation of the Organization, Compensation and Nominating Committee, adopted the Management Savings Plan.
 The Management Savings Plan is an unfunded, nonqualified deferred compensation plan maintained for the benefit of certain highly compensated or management level employees.

 The Management Savings Plan is an account-based plan under which (i) participants may defer voluntarily the payment of current compensation to future years ("participant deferrals") and (ii) the Company may make annual awards to participants payable in future years ("Company contributions").
 The Management Savings Plan permits each participant to defer up to 75% of base salary and up to 100% of any cash incentive compensation or other bonus, which amounts would be credited to a deferral account established for the participant.
 Such deferrals will be fully vested at the time of the deferral.
 Participant deferrals will be indexed to one or more deemed investment alternatives chosen by the participant from a range of alternatives made available under the Management Savings Plan.
 No "above market" crediting rates are offered under the Management Savings Plan.
 Each participant's account will be adjusted to reflect gains and losses based on the performance of the selected investment alternatives.
 A participant may receive distributions from the Management Savings Plan: (1) upon separation from service, in either a lump sum or annual installment payments over up to a 15 year period, as elected by the participant, (2) upon death or disability, in a lump sum, or (3) on a date or dates specified by the participant ("scheduled distributions") with such scheduled payments made in either a lump sum or substantially equal annual installments over a period of up to five years, as elected by the participant.
 Participant contributions commenced during the third quarter of fiscal 2017.
 Company contributions will vest in full (1) on the third anniversary of the date such amounts are credited to the participant's account, (2) the date that the participant reaches age 63 or (3) upon death or disability.
 Company contributions are subject to the same rules described above regarding the crediting of gains or losses from deemed investments and the timing of distributions.
-The Company will make a contribution to the Management Savings Plan by February 1.
-2018.

-The following table shows a summary of all contributions to, earnings on and distributions received from the Management Savings Plan for each of our named executive officers for fiscal 2017.
-The account balances as of our fiscal year-end include all contributions and amounts earned by our named executive officers through the end of fiscal 2017.
-In addition, the following table provides details for Mr. Spilman's deferred compensation account as of November 25, 2017.
+The following table shows a summary of all contributions to, earnings on and distributions received from the Management Savings Plan for each of our named executive officers for fiscal 2018.
+The account balances as of our fiscal year-end include all contributions and amounts earned by our named executive officers through the end of fiscal 2018.
+In addition, the following table provides details for Mr. Spilman's deferred compensation account as of November 24, 2018.